-English 127 makes use of both Angel and an external instructional website.
+English 127 makes use of both Canvas and an external instructional website.
 Click on the links to reach the course homepage and Angel, respectively.
 (The E127 page will be revised by the first day of the new quarter, but you can still get an idea of the course format.)

 for English 127